 Section C comprises two 20 marks constructed response questions.
 The questions will examine the interpretation and preparation of financial statements for either a single entity or a group.

-ACCA FR (was F7) is one of the Applied Skills Level papers in your ACCA professional qualification journey.
+ACCA FR is one of the Applied Skills Level papers in your ACCA professional qualification journey.

 The syllabus begins with the conceptual framework for financial reporting with reference to the qualitative characteristics of useful information and the fundamental bases of accounting introduced in the Financial Accounting (FA) syllabus within the Knowledge module.
 It then moves into a detailed examination of the regulatory framework of accounting and how this informs the standard setting process.

 The main areas of the syllabus cover the reporting of financial information for single companies and for groups in accordance with generally accepted accounting principles and relevant accounting standards.